Special right triangle: 45°–45°–90° triangle

-Of all right triangles, the 45°–45°–90° degree triangle has the smallest ratio of the hypotenuse to the sum of the legs, namely √2/2. and the greatest ratio of the altitude from the hypotenuse to the sum of the legs, namely √2/4.
+Of all right triangles, such 45°–45°–90° degree triangles have the smallest ratio of the hypotenuse to the sum of the legs, namely √2/2. and the greatest ratio of the altitude from the hypotenuse to the sum of the legs, namely √2/4.

 Triangles with these angles are the only possible right triangles that are also isosceles triangles in Euclidean geometry.
 However, in spherical geometry and hyperbolic geometry, there are infinitely many different shapes of right isosceles triangles.